abinit/abinit/doc/tutorial/eph4zpr.md

     Note however that the cost of the Sternheimer method quickly increases with [[nband]] due to the orthogonalization process.
 This means that a ZPR calculation with 300 bands (occ + empty) **without** the Sternheimer method is much faster than the same computation done with [[eph_stern]] 1.
-    As a matter of fact, one uses the Sternheimer method so that we don't need 300 bands to convergence the results.
+    As a matter of fact, we use the Sternheimer method so that we don't need 300 bands to convergence the results.

 ## Convergence of the ZPR wrt the q-mesh